Thunder rally from 19 down in 3rd, top Hornets 111-107

 TIP INS

-Thunder: Westbrook got a technical foul early for screaming “and one” after a driving layup after the foul wasn’t called. … Schroder finished with 21 points and five assists for Oklahoma City.
+Westbrook got a technical foul early for screaming “and one” after a driving layup after the foul wasn’t called.
+He appeared not to like the call very much because on the next possession he split two Charlotte defenders and threw down a dunk.

 UP NEXT